ars2240/asdHBTucker/README.md

 - asdHBTucker3.m- hierarchical Bayesian Tucker decomposition function
 - asdTens.m- main run file
 - crp.m- draws new restaurant from Chinese Restaurant Process (CRP)
+- createMRMRcsv.m- creates data csv for use in mRMR
 - drawCoreCon.m- draws the core tensor for the conditional Dirichlet distribution
 - drawCoreUni.m- draws the core tensor for the uniform Dirichlet distribution
 - drawZ.m- draws topics for a specific sample